Green Food Products

 - Passing on Opportunities: These poor percentages are appalling when we consider the plentiful opportunities people have to recycle.
 Recycle Across America further explained that Americans throw away 2.5 million plastic bottles every year.
 Even more impressive, “Americans throw away enough office paper each year to build a 12 foot high wall from Seattle to NY,” every year.

 - Once is Enough: According to EcoWatch, 50 percent of the plastic we use is only used once before being thrown away.
-Anyone take a trip to the grocery store lately?

 - Environmental Impact: Styrofoam production consumes a significant amount of energy and involves the use of hydrofluorocarbons (HFCs).
 These chemicals cause damage to the ozone layer.